 - 1/2 cup red candy melts

 - Strawberries need time to dry completely after washing, so plan ahead!

 - Gently wash strawberries.
 Place in a single layer on paper towels to dry.
 After 30 minutes, move strawberries to new, dry paper towels and allow to finish drying.
-About 1-2 hours.
+About 1 to 2 hours.
 They need to be completely dry or they will start to go bad quickly and seize the chocolate.

 - Melt red candy melts in a small microwave container using the same method above.
 Pour melted candy in a sandwich size zip-top baggie.
 Snip the end of one corner off (the smaller, the better).
 Drizzle over the berries.
 Bag should be about 12 inches above the berries and use long movements to get a pretty look.

-- Let sit for about 30 minutes-1 hour to finish drying.
+- Let sit for about 30 minutes to 1 hour to finish drying.

-- *Or use almond bark and omit the shortening.
+*Or use almond bark instead of white chocolate chips, but omit the shortening.